 Finally, make sure you are in a contained space like a hotel room to open the carrier.
 Spend some time on preparing water and a litter box before the release.
 Never leave your feline company alone until he settles down in the new surrounding.
 Pay attention to his love for exploration; otherwise, he can get loose at any time.

-How to travel with cats in a car long distance
+How to travel with a cat in a car long distance

 You shouldn’t be worried too much about a short trip.
 Your cat will quietly stay in the carrier all the way long.